 That probably comes as little surprise to anyone who’s opened an envelope from a hospital or doctor’s office and found a three-, four- or five-figure bill for care they thought their health plan would cover.
-More than half of American adults have been on the receiving end of such bills, according to a 2018 study by the University of Chicago-based research institution NORC.
+One in three insured adults aged 18 to 64 report receiving an unexpected medical bill in the past two years, according to the Kaiser Family Foundation survey, and in 11 percent of those cases the cost exceeded $1,000.

 While some states have laws in place to shield consumers from surprise medical bills, there is no nationwide protection.
 That may soon change.
 Bipartisan groups in both the House and Senate, and the White House, have gotten behind efforts to restrict the chief cause of surprise bills: "balance billing," which occurs when patients are treated at medical facilities in their health plan's network but are seen, and charged, by out-of-network doctors.